burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > Rule - 2: If a class has a user-declared destructor, the compiler will not generate the move operator and move assign operation.

-On another side if the user declares copy constructor or `operator=` by himself it also means that some special logic is required for the move:
+On another side if the user declares copy constructor or `operator=` by himself, it also means that some special logic is required for the move:

 > Rule - 3: If a class has a user-declared copy constructor or `operator=` compiler will not generate the move operator and move assign operator.